 SIPC protects against the loss of cash and securities – such as stocks and bonds – held by a customer at a financially-troubled SIPC-member brokerage firm.
 The limit of SIPC protection is $500,000, which includes a $250,000 limit for cash.
 Most customers of failed brokerage firms are protected when assets are missing from customer accounts.
 There is no requirement that a customer reside in or be a citizen of the United States.
 A non-U.S. citizen with an account at a brokerage firm that is a member of SIPC is treated the same as a resident or citizen of the United States with an account at a SIPC member brokerage firm.

 SIPC protection is limited.
 SIPC only protects the custody function of the broker dealer, which means that SIPC works to restore to customers their securities and cash that are in their accounts when the brokerage firm liquidation begins.

 SIPC does not protect against the decline in value of your securities.
 SIPC does not protect individuals who are sold worthless stocks and other securities.
-SIPC does not protect claims against a broker for bad investment advice, or for recommending inappropriate investments.
+SIPC does not protect against losses due to a broker's bad investment advice, or for recommending inappropriate investments.

 It is important to recognize that SIPC protection is not the same as protection for your cash at a Federal Deposit Insurance Corporation (FDIC) insured banking institution because SIPC does not protect the value of any security.